DavoDC/MediaManager/TTD.md

 ## Refactor
-Refactor code into show types to make easier to extend DO THIS FIRST BEFORE ANYTHING
+Refactor code into show types to make easier to extend DO THIS FIRST BEFORE ANYTHING, think about most

 ## Analyser